-When you open your house for fostering a dog you will take care of a dog until they are ready to travel to their new home.
-This can mean taking care of a dog for a week up to a few months, all depends on the medial condition of the dog and of course how fast they are adopted.
+When you open your home to fostering a dog you take care of him or her for a short period of time or until they are ready to travel to their new home.
+This can mean taking care of them for a week or up to a few months, and it all depends on the age, medial condition of the dog, and how quickly they are adopted.

 Becoming a foster home

 We rely on people to open their homes for local dogs in need: whether that’s because they’re small, little cuties who need attention and nurturing, have an injury and need a quiet, safe space to recover, or they are weeks away from going to their new family and a home environment will help them the most on their journey.

 However, as a responsible dog rescue shelter, we do have some rules to be considered a foster home: